SarahSchoonmaker/flask-stock-data/readme.md

 # Stock Market Visualization Flask App
-This Flask application allows users to enter the name of a company and visualize its stock market data using Plotly.
+This Flask application allows users to enter the name of a company and visualize its performance using Plotly.

 ## Prerequisites
 * Python 3.x